Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 You want a sauce pan with a tight-fitting lid.
 You won't always need it, but for making rice or just heating leftovers, you really want to keep that steam in there.

 Most sauce pans come with a lid, but not all.
-Unless you're buying for a specific purpose that doesn't require a lid, we strongly recommend buying a sauce pan that comes with a lid.
+Unless you're buying for a specific purpose that doesn't require a lid, we strongly recommend buying a sauce pan that comes with a snug-fitting lid.

 We also much prefer stainless lids to glass lids.
 Stainless is lighter, more durable, and easier to care for.
 You may think a glass lid is nice for keeping an eye on your food, but the truth is that glass steams up, and you have to remove the lid 9 times out of 10 anyway to see what's going on.
-So if at all possible, go with a stainless lid.
+So if possible, go with a stainless lid.

 Color refers mostly to the color of the cooking surface.
-We already discussed this in the nonstick section above, but we much prefer light-colored cooking surfaces to dark-colored.
-With a light-colored cooking surface, you can keep an eye on cooking progress much more easily.
+We already discussed this in the nonstick section above, but we prefer light-colored cooking surfaces to dark-colored.
+With a light-colored cooking surface, you can keep an eye on cooking progress more easily.
 A dark-colored surface can camouflage doneness and cause you to overcook and even burn food that you otherwise wouldn't.

 As for external color, we really like the appearance of clad stainless.
 It's kind of the ultimate in kitchen utilitarian chic design, and in our opinion, timeless.
 But if you don't like it, you have a lot of other options.